spacelift-io/terraform-provider-spacelift/docs/resources/stack_dependency_reference.md

 - `output_name` (String) Name of the output of stack to depend on
 - `stack_dependency_id` (String) Immutable ID of stack dependency

+### Optional

+- `trigger_always` (Boolean) Whether the dependents should be triggered even if the value of the reference did not change.

 ### Read-Only

 - `id` (String) The ID of this resource.